markjolah/PriorHessian/README.md

 <a href="https://travis-ci.org/markjolah/PriorHessian"><img src="https://travis-ci.org/markjolah/PriorHessian.svg?branch=master"/></a>

 # Prior Hessian
-Library for fast computation of log-likelihoods, and derivatives, of multivariate priors defined as composites of univariate distributions and multivariate distributions especially
+Library for fast computation of log-likelihoods and derivatives of multivariate priors defined as composites of univariate  multivariate distributions especially designed for support of
 Archimedean copulas.

 ## Documentation